conjure-cp/conjure/docs/tutorials/knapsack_generator/KnapGen.rst

     such that (sum ([w | (_,w) <- weight]) < capacity*5)

 At this point it will be harder to see specific properties of the instances just by eyeballing the parameters but we can be confident that the properties we have imposed are there.
-We can add some extra constraints to refine even more the values of the instances for practice/exercise by enforcing that no object is greater than a third of the capacity
+We can add some more constraints to refine the values of the instances for practice/exercise by enforcing that no object is heavier than a third of the knapsack capacity

 .. code-block:: essence

     such that forAll (_,w) in weight .  w < capacity / 3

-On top of that we can enfore some constraint on the density of the values in each object by limiting the ratio between the weight and gain of each specific object with:
+On top of that we can enfore a constraint on the density of the values in each object by limiting the ratio between the weight and gain of each specific object with:

 .. code-block:: essence